sigasi/sigasi_insights/content/faq.md

 ## How can I organize my errors and warnings (problem markers) in the problems view?

-Click the little triangle to the upper right-hand side of the problems view and look at the Group By and Sort By menu.
+Click the little triangle to the upper right-hand side of the [Problems View](/manual/views#problems-view) and look at the Group By and Sort By menu.

 You can also filter which problem markers you will see in the Show menu; for example only errors and warnings for the current project.
 {{< figure src="/img/faq/organize_problem_markers.png" alt="Problems View" >}}